alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 1996 to 1998: Intern at Plataforma Solar de Almería

-My first job was to rewrite the PSA website in something that allowed for some degree of automation.
+My first job ever was to rewrite the PSA website in something that allowed for some degree of automation.
 A large part of it was laying out their annual report.
 I learned HTML in anger, and a long-forgotten environment called Frontier.